 “It’s Davis,” he corrected.

 “Right,” Samantha said, scratching out something on a notepad in her hand and writing a note.
 “Note takers, am I right?
-Okay, Jonathan Davis, come along!”
+Okay, Johnathan Davis, come along!”

 John followed her through the lobby and toward the exit, but when they stepped outside he froze stiff in the doorway.

 “You okay?” she asked, turning to look at him.